MGastelluM/blockchain-project/README.md

  4. Send a generic transaction
  5. Get block by ID
  6. Broadcast a message
- 7. Send a transaction to a node by ID:
+ 7. Send a transaction to another node by ID:
  8. Exit
  Choose an option (1-8):
 ```